felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/selling-games.jpg" position="center" caption="Selling brought me joy.
 Earthbound and Chrono Trigger (and so many more) are no longer my responsibility!" >}}

+{{< figure src="/img/hoarding-project/controllers.jpg" position="center" caption="Controllers and cables are notoriously difficult to get rid of." >}}

 {{< figure src="/img/hoarding-project/touching-back-of-shelf.jpg" position="center" caption="For the first time in years, I was able to touch the back of my Billy shelf!">}}

 It took a long time, but eventually I managed to separate myself from most of my possessions: games I grew up on,